Partnerships

-Bolstered by foundational Rochester community and University leaders—such as abolitionist Frederick Douglass, women's rights activist Susan B. Anthony, and corporate leader and philanthropist Joseph C. Wilson, as well as numerous path-breaking scholars—we actively seek out and include persons from diverse backgrounds and origins who carry their own valuable and important perspectives with them.
+Bolstered by foundational Rochester community and University leaders—such as abolitionist Frederick Douglass, women's rights activist Susan B. Anthony, and corporate leader and philanthropist Joseph C. Wilson, as well as numerous path-breaking scholars—we actively seek out and include persons from all backgrounds and origins who carry their own valuable and important perspectives with them.

 For more information, contact us at admissions@simon.rochester.edu or (585) 275-3533.